AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Basic Commands
 --------------

-This section is a copy of the first two screens of in-game help and a screen introducing mouse commands.
+This section is a copy of the basic few screens of in-game help.
 The help pages are automatically generated based on a game's keybinding content and on overrides in the player's config file.
 The remaining in-game help screens, not shown here, list all game commands grouped by categories, in detail.
 A text snapshot of the complete in-game help is in